kreimanlab/TuringTest/README.md

 ```
 ## Benchmark Your Model

-This repository provides a **zero-shot AI judge benchmarking tool** to evaluate your model’s detectability across five tasks:
+This repository provides an **AI judge benchmarking tool** to evaluate your model’s detectability across five tasks:

 | Task | Number of Stimuli for AI Agents |
 |------|-------------------|